 - There was no noticeable damage to the Resinating Liners when the Hobas failed.

 As the results of the ASTM C497 tests of Resinating vs Hobas below show, 30” Resinating Liners showed no damage when compressed 7.29” for a 24.6% Deflection which is the point at which the Hobas 46 failed.
 The maximum deflection for a Resinating Liner is still unknown.

 Here’s a photo of a failed Hobas pipe from the report:

 ASTM D790 Tests

-On the D790 tests done by Dallas Laboratories, Inc in Dallas, Texas, the strength of two sizes of Resinating Fiberglass Liners was tested vs two sizes of liners from a leading global manufacturer of liners.
-The D790 test applies pressure as shown in the pictures below to find out the PSI that creates a complete failure in the liner material
+In the D790 tests done by Dallas Laboratories, Inc in Dallas, Texas, the strength of two sizes of Resinating Fiberglass Liners was tested vs two sizes of liners from a leading global manufacturer of fiberglass liners.
+The D790 test applies pressure as shown in the pictures below to determine the load and the PSI that creates a complete failure in the liner material.

 D790 Test Setup

 More pressure…delamination starting as we approach 70,000 PSI and the final breakdown.
 This is 3 ½ times the pressure that broke the Competitive Liners.